Media should view govt as allies in nation-building, Tinubu tells Nigerian editors. - Champion Newspapers LTD

 Mass media practitioners in Nigeria have been charged to view the government as allies in nation-building and serving the public good.

-Tinubu was represented by the Minister of Information and National Orientation, Mohammed Idris Malagi.
+Tinubu was represented by the Minister of Information and National Orientation, Mohammed Idris Malagi noted that there were signature initiatives of his administration, besides the Compressed Gas Initiative, aimed at bringing economic relief to Nigerians and boosting industrialisation and prosperity

-Organised by the Nigerian Guild of Editors (NGE), the conference is holding at the DSP Alamieyeseigha Banquet Hall, Government House, Yenagoa.
+The President said that the initiatives were yielding fruits and aimed to diversify the economy.

+“While oil remains a significant source of revenue for Nigeria, we are investing heavily in other sectors to diversify our economy for sustainable growth.

 Also addressing editors, Governor Douye Diri of Bayelsa, who is also the Chief Host disclosed that